source8marie/AniMotion/README.md

 # T&T AniMotions: Anime Streaming Site

-AniMotions is an online anime streaming platform that provides users with access to a wide selection of anime movies and series.
+AniMotions is an online anime streaming platform created by Thomas Joseph Y. Almorin and Trisha Marie R. Dumagsa that provides users with access to a wide selection of anime movies and series.
 The platform features an exciting **Anime Spin the Wheel**, a fun way for users to get random anime recommendations upon logging in.

 ## Key Features